 This article moves things on one step further – as we show you some of the best tips and tricks guaranteed to help you supercharge your Plex experience.

 This is hardly an unknown trick, but it’s still surprising how many Plex users do not take advantage of it.

 The store gives you access to hundreds of TV channels and video-on-demand services that are not available natively.

-Explaining how to get it working is beyond the scope of this article, but luckily for you, we covered the installation instructions along with some of its best channels in a previous article.
+Explaining how to get it working is beyond the scope of this article, but luckily for you, we covered the installation instructions along with some of its best channels and the best Plex apps in other articles.

 2. Bilingual Movie Libraries

 Did you know you can link several folders to one library?
 This has loads of advantages – probably the most obvious of which is bilingual movie libraries.
 Allow me to explain.

 Let’s say, for example, that you are fluent in both English and Spanish.
 It’s highly likely that you’ll have some English-language audio movies, some with dual audio, and some Spanish-only.